 Preparing Your Floor or Wall for Cement Board

-When tiling a wall or ceiling in a shower stall or bathroom, you usually have to modify the framing and add blocking because the dimensions of cement board sheets differ from those of drywall, and you need to be able to secure the seams to studs.
+When tiling a wall or ceiling in a shower stall or bathroom, you usually have to modify the framing and add blocking because the dimensions of cement board sheets differ from those of drywall, and you need to be able to secure the edges of the cement board sheets to the wall studs or ceiling joists.
 You also need to staple a plastic moisture barrier to the studs because cement board isn't completely waterproof.
 Moisture doesn't damage it, but it does allow moisture to pass through.

 Read more: What Is Underlayment?